FlyMyPG/BuildOne-Ownership-Project/README.md

 # The BuildOne Ownership Project
-A curated guide to take a total beginner from zero to a working BuildOne 3D printer and a great First Print, and then to make it better.
+A curated guide to take a total beginner from zero to a working BuildOne 3D printer and a great First Print, then make it better!

 ## What is "3D Printing"?
   - Please watch Thomas Sanladerer's "3D Printing Basics" playlist on YouTube: